This site contains affiliate links, view the disclosure for more information.

 My friends would go shower together (in different stalls obvi) and would play music.
 It was actually really fun and one of the better memories that occured in communal bathrooms lol.

-Having a bluetooth speaker is definitely a college essential so having it be waterproof crosses two things off.
+Having a bluetooth speaker is definitely a college essential so having it be waterproof crosses two things off the shopping list.

 5. Comfy Robe

-I lived in my fuzzy robe freshmen year and I still do 4 years later!
+I lived in my fuzzy robe freshmen year and I still did all four years of college!

 6. Towel Set

-It's great to have 2 of every towel type so when one is dirty and you haven't had time to do laundry you'll always have a clean backup...which will happen I promise ;).
-Towels are actually the only thing I recommend having double of (aka you do not need two sets of sheets imo).
+It's great to have two of every towel type so when one is dirty and you haven't had time to do laundry you'll always have a clean backup...which will happen I promise ;).
+Towels are actually the only thing I recommend having double of (aka you do not need two sets of sheets in my opinion).